townie/fredrikaverpil.github.io/_posts/2016-07-25-developing-with-qt-py.md

 #### The future of PySide2

-This is the [new home of PySide2](https://wiki.qt.io/PySide2), since [The Qt Company](https://www.qt.io) took over the development.
-Keep an eye out for announcements there.
+[This](https://wiki.qt.io/PySide2) is the new home of PySide2, since [The Qt Company](https://www.qt.io) took over the development.
+Keep an eye out for its current status and announcements there.
 Right now I can see OpenGL is not supported in PySide2.

 PySide2 development recently took a hard left turn and announced they will officially not support Python 2.
 Hopefully, as long as an appropriate compiler is used then PySide2 is compatible with Python 2.
 Maya 2017 which was released today comes with Python 2 and PySide2, so that previous statement seems true.
 From the [now obsolete PySide2 wiki at Github](https://github.com/PySide/pyside2/wiki):